segmentio/segment-docs/src/unify/linked-profiles/linked-audiences.md

 - As you're configuring your event, you can view a preview of the enriched event based on your property selections.
 2. Map your event from your audience to your destination.
 - You can preview what the event will look like in your destination.
-3. After configuring, click **Save**.
+3. After configuring, click **Save** or **Save and enable** to enable your Linked Audience.

-After saving, you'll be redirected to a destination sidesheet where you can view all configured events and their corresponding actions.
+After saving, you'll be redirected to a destination sidesheet where you can view all events and their corresponding actions.

 ## Step 3: Confirm the payload in your destination